cmazakas/liburing/liburing-rs/docs/io_uring_prep_sendmsg_zc_fixed.md

-Prepare a zero-copy sendmsg using fixed. buffers
+Prepare a zero-copy sendmsg using fixed buffers

 # DESCRIPTION